 Soft Benefits: Don’t discount the ‘softer’ side of how a good integration can maximize the use your accounting system.
 If you are constantly changing, adjusting, or ‘tweaking’ your imports to reflect how you do business, you might ask yourself, Am I really saving that much time?
-CartSpan is built for QuickBooks and Sage 50 and maximizes integration opportunities to each.
+CartSpan is built for QuickBooks and maximizes integration opportunities.
 These finer points of integration can be found on our Product Features page for order imports as well as for inventory updates.

 To ‘piggy-back’ on a well-known phrase, “CartSpan integrates your WooCommerce with QuickBooks…beautifully.”

 We support for some very popular WooCommerce extensions